msp-nyd/exercise-path/part-2/readme.md

 from cteByDepartmentEmployeeSales
 )

--- select the rows where ranking <=2, where 2 can be replaced with 10 as per the question requirement.
+-- select the rows where ranking <=2, where 2 can be replaced with 10 as per the question requirement

 Select * From cteByDepartmentEmployeeSalesRank where ranking<=2;
 ;